ABI survey finds businesses positive about fourth quarter expansion - NewsBreak

 ABI survey finds businesses positive about fourth quarter expansion

-DES MOINES — The latest Iowa Association of Business and Industry (ABI) quarterly survey shows a continued positive attitude despite some ongoing challenges.
+The latest Iowa Association of Business and Industry (ABI) quarterly survey shows a continued positive attitude despite some ongoing challenges.
 ABI president, Mike Ralston, says a majority see their businesses continuing to grow.
 “Seventy percent of them expect to see sales expand in the next quarter.
 And boy, that’s positive for them and positive for Iowa,” Ralston says.
-That is down from 79% in the last quarter, which Ralston says is due to a couple of ongoing issues.www.superhits1027.com
+That is down from 79% in the last quarter, which Ralston says is due to a couple of ongoing issues.www.radioiowa.com

 Comments / 0